 The time: 2:36:57

 Calling herself a “triathlete who likes to run,” Baker (a two-time Ironman World Champion and one of the winningest women in the history of the sport) took a brief reprieve at the height of her pro career to focus on road racing.
 Setting her sights on a sub 2:30 marathon, the Kiwi ran both the Pittsburgh and Chicago Marathons in 1989, falling short of her goal each time but impressing nonetheless.
 Her fastest finish was on a blustery day in Pittsburgh, good enough for third place.
-She later on went to place second at the Ironman World Champs in 1991 and 1993.
+She later went on to place second at the Ironman World Champs in 1991 and 1993.

 Desiree Ficker